EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F19 - data providers to indicate the quality of the data they expose or only expose data above an agreed quality threshold

-"As the E-SOH service manager, I want data providers of sub-hourly land surface observations to either indicate the quality of the data they expose or only expose data above an agreed quality threshold.
-So, I provide E-SOH data consumers with an expected service."
+"As the OPERA Open Radar Data service manager, I want data providers of OPERA Open Radar Data to either indicate the quality of the data they expose or only expose data above an agreed quality threshold.
+So, I provide OPERA Open Radar Data data consumers with an expected service."

 *Priority:*
  - primary

 *Clarifications:*
+- this is handled by OPERA prior to dissiminaltion

 *Acceptance criteria:*